The ALFA Best of the Best awards recognize innovative new programs

 may be doing.
 Why should someone consider it as “new” or “different”?

 Q6.
-How are you measuring the impact of your submission on your organization or your customers?
+How are you measuring the impact of your program on your organization or your customers?
 What results are you seeing to date?

 Q7.
 How do you hope to expand, grow or evolve this program, product or service in the future?

-Nominations are due in January each year.
-All companies submitting award nominations must be ALFA members in order to move on to being assessed.
-Companies may mail supplemental information to ALFA if necessary (Robert Oliveri; ALFA Best of the Best Awards; 1650 King Street; 6th Floor; Alexandria, VA 22314).
+Nominations are due by January 8.
+All companies submitting award nominations must be remit entry fees to ALFA and be ALFA members in order to move on to being assessed.
+Companies may mail checks and supplemental information to ALFA if necessary (ALFA; 1650 King Street; 6th Floor; Alexandria, VA 22314).
 Every submission will be judged and ranked against the following criteria:

 The nominators for winning submission are notified in March each year.
-All others are notified by April.
+Programs to Spotlight are notified by April.
 Winning companies will receive the following recognition: